The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Feeling intrepid?
 Put on your hiking shoes and make the strenuous uphill climb to the stunning Railay View Point.
 Or, if you really want to test your skills, join a Rock Wall Climbing expedition and scale the sheer cliffs that rise above Railay Beach.
 Get the details here!

-In the afternoon, rent an inexpensive kayak and spend a couple of hours paddling around the offshore monoliths.
+In the afternoon, rent a kayak and spend a few of hours paddling around the Railay monoliths.

-Top Tip: If you take a kayak out at low tide, you can paddle north across the bay to the peninsula that has a secret, uninhabited beach.
+Top Tip: If you take a kayak out at low tide, you can paddle across the bay from Railay West to the peninsula that has a semi-secret, uninhabited Railay beach.
+(Map)

-For sunset drinks, follow the coastline path north along Railay East to the chill Tew Lay Bar (map).
+For sunset drinks, follow the coastline path north along Railay East to Tew Lay Bar.
 Stay for dinner or pop into one of the mangrove-facing restaurants lining the boardwalk on your way back to into town.

 DAY 7 – RELAX AT RAILAY BEACH WEST

-Day 7 of our Thailand tour itinerary is all about the beach!
+Day 7 of our Thailand Tour Itinerary is just about the beach!
 Spend the day on Railay Beach West soaking in the rays and splashing in the sea.
 If you need a change of scenery mid-day, stroll down to Phra Nang Beach.
 Wade into the cool water directly below the colossal cliffs or swim out to Koh Rang Nok at low tide to explore.

 Top Tip: Bring your own snorkel gear to peer below the surface!